tomaszwozniak/tf-vpc-example/README.md

 ## Example VPC with ALB, bastion and webapplication host

+##### Warning #####
+In current setup there is missing internet gateway or VPC endpoints hence packages installation on webserver won't work.
+To get any reponse from webapp you have to use your own AMI with webserver installed of add missing components.

 #### Usage: ####
 1. Create state bucket and lock table **(optional)**